 - Express interest in a new position early on and go from there.

 - Don’t be afraid to remind your boss once in a while.

 - Mentally prepare yourself for the potential switch.

-- Familiarize yourself with the department (if you’re switching over and meeting new people) and know everyone’s name.
+- Familiarize yourself with the department (if you’re switching over and meeting new people at work) and know everyone’s name.